 Find the best CenturyLink offers and promotions here.

-For a while, CenturyLink offered one of the best internet deals of all providers.
-I’ve noticed a few providers (like Optimum) have adopted CenturyLink’s Price for Life deal, but I’ve always preferred the original.
+For a while, CenturyLink offered one of the best internet deals of any provider.
+A few providers (including Optimum) have adopted CenturyLink’s Price for Life deal, but I’ve always preferred the original.
 Unfortunately, CenturyLink’s best deal is reserved for plans with speeds of up to 100 Mbps.
-I get by with my 100 Mbps plan, but working from home is making me realize I may need a faster plan.
+I get by with my 100 Mbps plan, but working from home has made me realize I need a faster plan.

-CenturyLink’s second-best deal is more geared towards parents, and it may well be worth choosing CenturyLink if you’re searching for award-winning parental control software.
-Whether you’re a parent or not, it’s hard to compete with CenturyLink’s low-priced internet deals.
+CenturyLink’s second-best deal is geared more toward parents, and it may be worth choosing CenturyLink if you’re searching for award-winning parental-control software.
+Whether you’re a parent or not, it’s hard to compete with CenturyLink’s low-price internet deals.

 CenturyLink’s Price for Life deal is available to all new customers.
-The monthly rate is $49 per month no matter what plan you choose, and that rate will be locked in for as long as you keep your plan.
-The only catch with the Price for Life deal is that it’s limited to plans with speeds of no more than 100 Mbps.
-However, new customers can also get CenturyLink’s Fiber Gigabit plan for $65, which is one of the lowest-priced fiber gigabit plans available (especially if you have to choose between CenturyLink and Cox).
+After you sign up for a plan, you’ll get that price the entire time you keep your CenturyLink internet.
+The monthly rate is $49 per month no matter which plan you choose, and the rate will be locked in for as long as you keep your plan.
+The only catch is that the deal is limited to plans with speeds of no more than 100 Mbps.
+New customers can also get CenturyLink’s Fiber Gigabit plan for $65, which is one of the lowest-priced fiber gigabit plans available — especially if you have to choose between CenturyLink and Cox.

-Something that truly sets CenturyLink apart is that they offer existing customers the same deals as new customers.
-If your plan costs more than any of the new customer deals, just call CenturyLink to get a better deal.
+Something that truly sets CenturyLink apart is that it offers existing customers the same deals as new customers.
+If your plan costs more than any of the new-customer deals, just call CenturyLink to get a better deal.

-CenturyLink also offers existing customers a type of deal I’ve never seen from any other provider.
-If you’re a parent looking for parental control software, I think you’ll like this: CenturyLink customers get a 20% discount on Bark.
-Bark allows parents to monitor screen time, add parental filters, and track their child’s location with the Bark Jr plan.
+CenturyLink also offers existing customers a type of deal I’ve never seen from any other provider: CenturyLink customers get a 20% discount on Bark, which allows parents to monitor screen time, add parental filters, and track their child’s location with the Bark Jr plan.
 Parents and school districts use Bark’s more comprehensive plan to get alerts about cyberbullying, potential online predators, and other online threats via Bark’s monitoring system.

 CenturyLink’s internet pricing is pretty straightforward: You either pay $49 or $65 per month.
-The Price for Life pricing is great considering most plans I’ve seen cost around $50-60 after the promotional period ends.
-And while there’s no locked-in price for the Gigabit Internet price, you could always renew the deal if your price increases.
+The Price for Life pricing is great, considering most plans cost around $50 to $60 after the promotional period ends.
+There’s no locked-in price for the Gigabit Internet plan, but you could always renew the deal if your price increases.

-CenturyLink internet plans are what I expect to see from a DSL and fiber internet provider.
-Most DSL internet plans can only reach speeds up to 100 Mbps.
-That’s enough speed to support the constant streaming and gaming in my house, but I’d recommend the Gigabit Internet plan if it’s available near you.
-It costs less than cable providers like Xfinity and Spectrum gigabit plans, and it also includes a free modem.
+CenturyLink internet plans are what you’d expect to see from a DSL and fiber internet provider.
+Most DSL internet plans can reach speeds only up to 100 Mbps.
+That’s enough to support the streaming and gaming in many people’s houses, but I’d recommend the Gigabit Internet plan if it’s available.
+It costs less than gigabit plans from cable providers such as Xfinity and Spectrum, and it also includes a free modem.

-Besides the Price for Life deal, one of my favorite things about CenturyLink internet is the contract-free plans.
-CenturyLink does not require a contract for any plan which also means there are no early termination fees (ETFs).
-I’ve seen a grip of providers that advertise no-contract plans only to enforce them to lock-in a promotional rate.
+Besides the Price for Life deal, one of my favorite things about CenturyLink internet is its contract-free plans.
+CenturyLink does not require a contract for any plan, which also means there are no early termination fees.
+Some providers advertise no-contract plans, only to enforce them to lock in a promotional rate.
 Luckily, CenturyLink’s internet deals are truly contract-free.

-Contract or no contract, installation, and equipment fees are still required by most providers.
-If your installation fee is not waived, there’s no telling how much you may need to pay.
-CenturyLink only states installation can cost up to $125, which is more costly than most providers I’ve seen.
-If you get a Price for Life plan and don’t have or plan on buying your own modem, you will need to pay a monthly modem lease fee.
-CenturyLink charges $15 per month for their modem/router gateway, but I suggest purchasing one.
+Contract or no contract, most providers still require installation and equipment fees.
+CenturyLink installation can cost up to $125, which is more costly than most providers.
+If you get a Price for Life plan and don’t already have or plan to buy your own modem, you will have to pay a monthly modem lease fee.
+CenturyLink charges $15 per month for its modem and router, but you can also purchase your own.
 Not only will you save $30 the first year and each month after for as long as you stay with CenturyLink, but you’ll also still receive the benefits of having a CenturyLink modem, including 24/7 technical support.